dimitri-edel/team-7/README.md

 * Integration with social media to share scores (optional and with careful consideration of the sensitive nature of the topic).
 * More diverse and inclusive scenarios.

-We hope this quiz provides valuable support and encouragement to software developers on their journey to recognizing their skills and overcoming impostor syndrome!
+We hope "Debug your doubts" provides valuable support and encouragement to software developers on their journey to recognizing their skills and overcoming impostor syndrome!